CORPORATE GOVERNANCE

 • Effectiveness and efficiency: All operations at Rössing need to be effective and efficient, with the most economical use of resources, and add value.
 This is accomplished by the continuous monitoring of goals.
 “That which is measured is controlled.”

-• Safeguarding of assets: assets are protected from theft, misuse, use for fraudulent purposes and/or destruction.
+• Safeguarding of assets: Assets are protected from theft, misuse, use for fraudulent purposes and/or destruction.

 The directors are responsible for maintaining an adequate system of internal control.
 Such a system reduces, but cannot eliminate, the possibility of fraud and error.